-Both the GR III and the A7R III are recent models that are part of the current product line-up.
-The A7R III replaced the earlier Sony A7R II, while the GR III followed on from the Ricoh GR II.
+The GR III is a recent model that features in the current product line-up of Ricoh.
+In contrast, the A7R III has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the A7R III was succeeded by the Sony A7R IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Ricoh and Sony websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Ricoh GR III and the Sony A7R III?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Ricoh GR III:

 - Ready to shoot: Has a lens built-in, whereas the A7R III requires a separate lens.

 - More compact: Is smaller (109x62mm vs 127x96mm) and thus needs less room in the bag.

 - Less heavy: Is lighter even though it comes with a built-in lens (unlike the A7R III).

 - More affordable: Was introduced at a lower price, despite coming with a built-in lens.